-The shaded blocks in Figure 27 shows the limits specified by the IEC.
+The shaded blocks in Figure 26 below show the limits specified by the IEC.
 The lines show the maximum and minimum V/I of the inputs in this module.
 The voltage/current curve in this graph shows that the input module is well within the IEC Type 1 limits.

-Figure 27: Input Characteristics Compared to IEC Standards
+Figure 26: Input Characteristics Compared to IEC Standards

-Switching devices can sometimes have a leakage current that exceeds the $IT{min}$ (current allowed when off) of an input module.
+Switching devices can sometimes have a leakage current that exceeds the IT{min} (current allowed when off) of an input module.
 In order to use such a device, an impedance (typically, a resistor) needs to be used in parallel with the input.